ADOPTING A STEPCHILD IN LOS ANGELES COUNTY

 There are twelve district Superior Courts in Los Angeles County handling family law matters.
-Recently, however, Los Angeles County has changed its policy and only accepts stepparent adoption cases in the Edmund Edelmen Children Court, which is the county's central children's court.
+All adoption cases, however, are handled only in the Edmund Edelmen Children Court, which is the county's central children's court.
 It is located in Monterey Park.

 Does Los Angeles County Require a Home Study to adopt a step child?

 No . . . and yes.
 A detailed home study, as is done in traditional adoptions (such as adopting a non-relative baby) is not required when you adopt a stepchild.
 In a step parent adoption there is an "investigation," which involves much less time, paperwork and cost.
 There are no required "home visits."
 The assigned agency to do the required step parent investigation is the Los Angeles County Department of Children and Family Services (LADCFS).
 Their fee is $700.
-Randy will tell you about a new law, however, which allows the investigation to be done by a licensed private adoption agency, which is much faster (often taking only 6 weeks compared to 12 months or more when done by LADCFS.
-The private adoption agency that Randy recommends you use only charges the same $700 fee, so you benefit without any extra cost.
+The attorney will tell you about a new law, however, which allows the investigation to be done by a licensed private adoption agency, which is much faster (often taking only 3-5 months compared to 12-18 months when done by LADCFS.
+The private adoption agency that the attorney will recommend that you use only charges the same $700 fee, so you benefit without any extra cost.

 What Legal Documents are Required in Los Angeles County to Adopt a Step Child?

-A typical stepparent adoption will involve nine legal documents, but Randy prepares them all, so you don't need to worry about them.
-When you have your consultation with him he will tell you about all these documents so you know what his services include.
-Randy's flat fee for a standard stepparent adoption is $1,500 (which even includes his office costs like notary, copies, postage, mileage).
-Details about Randy's simple flat fee.
+A typical stepparent adoption will involve nine legal documents, but Allen or Randy prepares them all, so you don't need to worry about them.
+When you have your consultation with the attorney, he will tell you about all these documents so you know what their services include.
+Our flat fee for a standard stepparent adoption is $2,500 (which even includes the LA County filing fee.
+Details about our simple flat fee.

 Is a Court Hearing Required to Finalize a Stepparent Adoption?